 Immigrants & Photography of Post-Katrina Protests

-Some images are developed into mixed media assemblages or Photo Retablos created from re-purposed wooden drawers found on the streets after the storm.
-The artist has created mini altars with these photo assemblages to honor the valiant and heroic work of the Congress of Day Laborers and their children, who are bearing witness to the persecution of their parents.
+Some images are developed into mixed media assemblages or Photo Retablos created from re-purposed wooden drawers found on the streets after Hurricane Katrina.
+The artist has created mini altars with these photo assemblages to honor the valiant and heroic work of the Congress of Day Laborers and their US-born children, who have been witnesses to the persecution of their undocumented parents.

 A moving second-hand clock is placed at various points of each photo image, representing the beating heart of immigrants working in the shadows.
-Latin American immigrants in New Orleans face a clear and present danger of brutal deportations with a hostile White House administration pimping fear and anti-immigrant hysteria.
+Latin American immigrants in New Orleans still face a clear and present danger, and for the pats four years, they have experienced untold traumas with a hostile White House administration that declared them "criminals of the state".